akerfel/glossary-pal/README.md

 # glossary-pal

 Glossary Pal is a website for creating and reviewing glossary lists.
 Try it out on [https://glossary-pal.web.app](https://glossary-pal.web.app).

-This site is just a prototype.
-Therefore, you should not save any sensitive information on the site, because of security issues.
+We recommend that you do not save any sensitive information on this site as it is currently just a prototype and may have security vulnerabilities.

-If the site is somehow not working correctly, try using it in incognito mode.

 ## Automatic translation